-The graduation rate portion of this indicator measures graduation rates after 4, 5, and 6-years of the respective entering first-time, full-time, degree-seeking freshmen.
+The graduation rate portion of this indicator measures graduation rates after 4, 5, and 6-years of the respective entering class of first-time, full-time, degree-seeking freshmen.

-The second nortion of this indicator annlies to only the four-year institutions and measures the nercent of students who complete their baccalaureate degree having earned no more than 110% of the required number of credits for the degree.
-A general conclusion reached from the data for graduation rates at the four-year institutions is that with few exceptions, t graduation rates lag behind national benchmarks for similar institutions.
-Governing boards and institutions should deve implement strategies to improve the rates.
+The second portion of this indicator applies to only the four-year institutions and measures the percent of students who complete their baccalaureate degree having earned no more than 110% of the required number of credits for the degree.
+A general conclusion reached from the data for graduation rates at the four-year institutions is that with few exceptions, the graduation rates lag behind national benchmarks for similar institutions.
+Governing boards and institutions should develop and implement strategies to improve the rates.